-Song of Myself is my latest solo project: reinterpretations of songs I've sung for decades, just me at the piano, playing for myself.
+Song of Myself is my first "cover songs" project: reinterpretations of songs I've sung for decades, just me at the piano, playing for myself.
 The title is from a work by Walt Whitman, the first poet I tried to emulate with my own early poetry.

 In his poetry collection "Leaves of Grass," Walt Whitman wrote about his own death for many years before it actually ocurred.
 Similarly, these are song I'd love to be able to play at my own funeral.
 Perhaps my recent health issues with A1AD and related lung problems brought the idea to mind.
 It makes using Whitman's title "Song of Myself" all the more fitting.